septentrio-gnss/mosaicHAT/README.md

 Having right characteristic impedance insures reduced reflections in the opposite direction thus higher quality of signals.
 For uniform lines, characteristic impedance is not dependent on trace length.

-It is also important to stich vias every few millimetres around the RF line for good ground coherence.
+It is also important to stich vias every few millimeters around the RF line for good ground coherence.
 Stitching GND vias help to protect line from interference.

 <img src="doc_resources/stiching_vias.PNG" width="60%">